Billy Winn (American football)

-William Jesse Winn, Jr. (born April 15, 1989) is a former American football defensive end.
-He played college football at Boise State.
-He was considered one of the best defensive tackle prospects for the 2012 NFL Draft and was drafted in the sixth round by the Cleveland Browns.
-He has also played for the Indianapolis Colts.
+William Jesse Winn, Jr. (born April 15, 1989) is an American former professional football defensive end.
+He played college football for the Boise State Broncos.
+He was considered one of the best defensive tackle prospects for the 2012 NFL draft and was selected in the sixth round by the Cleveland Browns.
+He also played for the Indianapolis Colts, Denver Broncos and Green Bay Packers.

-High school career
+Early life

 Winn attended Las Vegas High School, graduating in 2007.

 College career

 Winn attended Boise State University from 2007 to 2011.
 Where he recorded 133 tackles and 16 sacks.